aspose-cells-cloud/aspose-cells-cloud-docs/cells/what-s-new/_index.md

 Welcome to what's new in Aspose.Cells Cloud docs.
 Use this page to quickly find the latest changes.

+## Aspose.Cells Cloud 22.9

+* Support exporting page to other format file.
+* Add new api for convert to pdf.
+* Add new api for convert to png.
+* Add new api for convert to docx.
 ## Aspose.Cells Cloud 22.8

 * Support transposing Excel Rows to Columns.